 Usage-based billing software promises to align revenue with value delivered, but most platforms stop at counting events and leave finance teams to manually interpret contract terms, chase discrepancies, and reconcile invoices against complex commercial agreements.
+Unlike subscription billing — where charges are fixed and predictable — usage-based billing must track real-time consumption, apply contract-specific pricing logic, and reconcile variable charges against committed spend.
 This guide breaks down how usage-based billing actually works, what to look for when evaluating platforms, and how modern finance teams can turn billing from an operational burden into a strategic advantage.

 What is usage-based billing software?